Mitigating Hallucinations in Vision-Language Models through Image-Guided Head Suppression: Experimental Results

 \subsection{GPT-4o Assisted Evaluation}

 We use GPT-4o to compare the responses of baseline and SPIN models using Greedy decoding on a scale of 1 to 10 using two metrics: (1) \textit{Accuracy (A):} measuring if the description is accurate with respect to the image content, and (2) \textit{Detailedness (D):} measuring the richness of necessary details in the responses.
-The prompt we used is given in the Appendix Table 10.
+The prompt we used is given in the Appendix Table 14.
 It is designed to ensure that the sequential order in which the responses are presented does not affect the judgement.
 The evaluation model is prompted to identify objects misaligned with the image context, identifying any discrepancies in count, position, and colors of objects in the images.
 The results presented in Table \ref{tab:GPT-4o_eval} show that SPIN improves Accuracy up to $\sim$7\%, while maintaining Detailedness close to baseline.
+We use the same values for Layers, $r$, and $\alpha$ reported for CHAIR for all captioning tasks.